 Our project manager joined on a two-year contract in summer 2019.
 The first meeting of the Proof of Concept partners took place in early October 2019.
-The hope is for the Proof of Concept dataset to be completed during 2020, with decisions to be made around the further roll-out across Scotland.
+The Proof of Concept dataset was completed by summer 2020, with the further roll-out across Scotland announced in August 2020.

 The proof of concept area will focus on a section of the west of Scotland taking in North Ayrshire, Renfrewshire, Inverclyde, West Dunbartonshire and a part of Argyll & Bute.
 The area also contains a section of Loch Lomond and the Trossachs national park and Clyde Muirshiel regional park.

 Everyone!
 Once it's complete, everyone will be able to freely access the dataset we produce.
 That means you can use it to find paths, create routes and promote walking opportunities within your area.
 We believe that providing people with better knowledge of paths in their area, we can help get more people active and improve the physical and mental health of the nation.